caksoylar/keymap-drawer/README.md

   >
   > Parsing rules currently require that your keymap have nodes named `keymap` and `combos` that are nested one level-deep from the root.
   > (These conditions hold for most keymaps by convention.)

+As an alternative to parsing, you can also check out the [examples](examples/) to find a layout similar to yours to use as a starting point.

 ### Tweaking the produced keymap representation